WordPress/plugin-check/docs/creating-a-runtime-check.md

 Shared preparations are used to prevent running the same preparations multiple times.

-Before running checks against a plugin all shared preparations are collected and processed to remove any shared preparations that are the same.
+Before running checks against a plugin all shared preparations are collected and processed to avoid duplicate execution of any shared preparations that are the same.

 Any preparation class can be used as a shared preparation including [preparations already available in the Plugin Checker](https://github.com/10up/plugin-check/blob/trunk/includes/Checker/Preparations).